Full list of MHA’s latest COVID-19 guidelines

 - Social/ religious/ sports/ entertainment/ educational/ cultural/ religious gatherings have already been permitted upto a maximum of 50% of the hall capacity, with a ceiling of 200 persons in closed spaces; and keeping of the size of the ground/ space in view, in open spaces.
 Now such gatherings will be allowed subject to SOP of the State/ UT concerned.

-- Cinema halls and theatres have already been permitted upto 50% of seating capacity.
+- Cinema halls and theatres have already been permitted upto 50 per cent of seating capacity.
 Now they will be permitted to operate at higher seating capacity, for which a revised SOP will be issued by Ministry of Information & Broadcasting in consultation with MHA.

 - Swimming pools have already been permitted for use of sports persons.
 Now swimming pools will be permitted for use of all, for which a revised SOP will be issued by Ministry of Youth Affairs & Sports (MoYA&S) in consultation with MHA.